wangfu91/oneocr-rs/README.md

 See the [examples](examples) directory for more detailed usage examples.

 ## 🖼️ Showcase
+Drawing bounding boxes around the detected lines and words in an image.

 <img src="https://raw.githubusercontent.com/wangfu91/oneocr-rs/master/assets/bbox_draw.jpg" height="240" alt="Bounding box draw of OCR result" />

 ## 🙌 Contributing